michael-milette/moodle-filter_filtercodes/README.md

 * {coursename ID} : Display the full name of the course specified by the course ID.
 * {courseshortname} : Display the short name of the current course or the site's short name if not in a course.
 * {coursestartdate dateTimeFormat ID} : Course start date.
 Both the dateTimeFormat and the course ID are optional.
 For information on the dateTimeFormat format, see **Supported dateTimeFormats Formats** in the [FAQ](#faq) section of this documentation.
 * {courseenddate dateTimeFormat} : Course end date.
 Will display "Open event" if there is no end date.
+For information on the optional dateTimeFormat format, see **Supported dateTimeFormats Formats** in the [FAQ](#faq) section of this documentation.
-For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
+* {courseenrolmentdate dateTimeFormat} : Date and time at which the user was enrolled in the current course.
+For information on the optional dateTimeFormat format, see **Supported dateTimeFormats Formats** in the [FAQ](#faq) section of this documentation.
 * {coursecompletiondate dateTimeFormat} : Course completion date.
 If not completed, will display "Not completed".
 Will also detect if completion is not enabled.
-For information on the optional dateTimeFormat format, see Supported dateTimeFormats Formats in the [FAQ](#faq) section of this documentation.
+For information on the optional dateTimeFormat format, see **Supported dateTimeFormats Formats** in the [FAQ](#faq) section of this documentation.
 * {coursegradepercent}: Displays the current accumulated course grade of the student without percentage symbol.
 (Requires PHP 7.0 or later)
 * {coursegrade} : Displays the student's current overall course grade with the percentage symbol.
 (Requires PHP 7.0 or later)
 * (ALPHA) {courseprogress} : Displays course progress status in words.